 KiwiCo Review and Box Deepdive

 KiwiCo has multiple subscription options for all ages.
 They specialize in STEAM – STEM with an emphasis on Art.
 Out of their 8 crates, 4 of them primarily focus on developing your child’s foundation of scientific capabilities.
 KiwiCo, is all about creating enriching products for your young learners, but choosing the perfect crate is up to you!
 Start with the age, narrow down your interest, and then wait for the crate to be delivered.
+I was a Kiwi Crate subscriber for a long time (ok, my daughter was), and they were also kind enough to share a Tinker Crate with me for free for this review.
 Let’s review each of KiwiCo’s options by age:

 Koala Crate (for ages 2-4) Play & Learn